A GERIATRIC CARE MANAGER:

 Our team consists of specialists in variety of areas, along with having the trusted resources we have worked with, such as an Elder Law Attorney or Financial Advisor.
 "Communication is the key in care management.
 Family members and professonals will be notified of client's needs and welfare.
 Types of communication will be discussed with the client and family, such as email, phone, etc."

-Carolyn Legg is also a member of the Aging Life Care Association and a member of the Society of Certified Senior Advisors.
+Carolyn Legg, MS, CSA, CMC, CDP is a member of the Aging Life Care Association, as a Certified Care Manager and a member of The Society of Certified Senior Advisors.